project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ## Overview

-Before you install Sunbird in a server environment, make sure that you have the required permissions, servers, hardware, software, accounts and so on.
-Without these aspects in place, you may face delays that can best be avoided.

-Sunbird is a complex system and the installtion is not a simple task.
+Sunbird is a complex system and the installation is not a simple task.
 There is no one click button.
 We are actively working on making the sunbird setup easier and simpler.
-If you have a query / issue / feedback, connect with us at [Sunbird Community](https://github.com/project-sunbird/sunbird-community/discussions) and let us know by opening a discussion.
+If you have a query / issue / feedback, connect with us at [Sunbird Community](https://github.com/project-sunbird/sunbird-community/discussions).

 ### Recommended Permissions and Experience